timelygator/TimelyGator/docs/sprint/Sprint1.md

 - [x] Initialize the project with Cobra CLI support.
 - [x] Add GORM for ORM and database management.
 - [x] Support environment files, logging, and configuration.
-- [ ] Create models for user, time tracking, and goals.
+- [ ] Create models for user, time tracking, and goals. (reason: OAuth have to be finalized)

 > As a developer, I want to set up the API routes and controllers.

 - [x] Add Gorilla Mux for API routing and middleware.
-- [ ] Create API routes for user, time tracking, and goals.
+- [x] Create API routes for buckets, time tracking, and goals.
-- [ ] Implement CRUD operations for user data.
+- [ ] Implement CRUD operations for user data. (reason: OAuth have to be finalized)

 > As a developer, I want to enable OAuth2 authentication for user login.

-- [ ] Add OAuth2 support for user authentication.
+- [ ] Add OAuth2 support for user authentication. (reason: Google Client ID and Consent Screen requires confirmation)
-- [ ] Implement login and registration endpoints.
+- [ ] Implement login and registration endpoints. (reason: Callback URL and Redirect URL require CORS and other headers to be set)

 > As a developer, I want a documentation system for API references and guides.

 - [x] Set up Swaggo for API documentation.
 - [x] Add godoc comments to API routes and controllers.
-- [ ] Generate Swagger docs for API endpoints automatically.
+- [ ] Generate Swagger docs for API endpoints automatically. (reason: go generate command requires setup)

 > As a developer, I want a centralized logging system for tracking errors and events.

 - [x] Add logging support.
-- [ ] Implement logging for API requests and responses.
+- [x] Implement logging for API requests and responses.

 ## Tasks